Yvitex/Obsidian_Notes/Computer Science/Arduino/Arduino.md

 ![[Pasted image 20220621042733.png]]

 Genuino and Arduino ar practically the same aside from their brand.
 The brain of the arduino uno is a [[Microcontroller]] called
 **Atmel ATmega**, Take note that a microcontroller is different from [[Microprocessor]] and [[Processor|cpu]].
 It has a lot of digital input and output pin allowing the microconroller to interact to the world around it and also it cannot run a program or any digital things.
-Microcontroller does not run an OS.
+Microcontroller does not run an [[Operating System|OS]].

 ## Atmel ATmega 328p
 ![[Pasted image 20220621043208.png]]